01 of 07

 - Replace the air filter in the air handler if it is dirty.

-- Have a service technician check for... incorrect refrigerant charge or refrigerant leaks.
+- Have a service technician check for an... incorrect refrigerant charge or refrigerant leaks.

 - Replace an oversized condensing unit and coils (requires a service technician).